 |Only suitable for long-term projects||Suitable for short- and long-term projects|

 |Same time zone and culture ||Cultural and time-zone difference|

 Starting as a cost-saving strategy, software testing outsourcing quickly proved itself as effective as in-house teams.
 In fact, out of all digital processes including programming, web design, business analysis, and marketing, quality assurance turned out to be the easiest one to entrust to a third party.
-This is explained by the fact that outside testing teams deliver more transparent and unbiased results compared to in-house QA departments that were involved in the product creation from day one and unintentionally lean towards it.
+This is explained by the fact that outside teams deliver more transparent and unbiased results compared to in-house QA mobile testing departments that were involved in the product creation from day one and unintentionally lean towards it.

 Mobile QA outsourcing is a great option for people who are just testing the waters by releasing their very first mobile application.
 As a beginner, you might think your project can’t afford an in-house QA team, therefore, condemning your future app to lousy testing.
 In reality, it’s not the case.
 The project-driven collaboration with an outsourcing company allows product owners to prioritize project resources and stay focused on aspects like marketing and on-site promotion while the quality of the code is being taken care of.
 Also, organizational tasks including hardware, equipment, worksite rent, and human resources management also belong to the outsourced mobile app testing company behind your project.